trayio/connector-utils/README.md

 Helper that takes an array and returns a string that is a delimited list of the given array.

-The default delimiter is a comma (`,`) but an alternative delimiter can be specified.
+You can instead use `formatArray(arrayToFormat)`, which is an alias of `formatArrayToDelimitedList({ arrayToFormat })` and simply uses the default delimiter (`,`).

+Using `formatArrayToDelimitedList({ arrayToFormat, [delimiter] })` will allow you to specify an alternative delimiter.

-Envisioned use-case is in an operation model to format user array input into a delimited string to assign to a parameter.
+The envisioned use-case is in an operation model to format user array input into a delimited string to assign to a parameter.
 If it was an optional input and not supplied then the parameter should be `undefined`.
 This is reflected by the function returning `undefined` if it does not receive an array.

 **Kind**: global function